-How do Clinton's claims about the Internet resemble those that President Eisenhower made about the highway system?
-How do they differ?
+How do Clinton's claims about the Internet resemble those that President Eisenhower made about the

 Two Cartoons on the League of Nations

 Background: These cartoons, both published in 1919, show two reactions to President Woodrow Wilson's conception of the League of Nations and his encouragement of U.S. membership.
 The League was largely Wilson's brainchild and was included in his "Fourteen Points" plan for peace following World War I. Despite his energetic promotion of the League to Congress and the American public, lawmakers never ratified the peace treaty that would have made the United States a member.